-Despite the limitations of the GDP as a tool for measuring economic progress-particularly in failing to account for the value of natural, human, and social capital and for the full costs and benefits of different economic activities-the ratio of net direct debt relative to provincial GDP can provide a useful measure of a jurisdiction's ability to manage its debt and of government fiscal sustainability.
-Although there is general agreement among economists and policy experts that continued growth in the level of debt relative to provincial GDP, as occurred in the 1980s and 1990s, is unsustainable, there is no consensus as to what the optimal ratio should be.
-For example, a poll of economists at a recent conference on Canada's debt indicated widely divergent opinions on optimal debt-to-GDP ratios, ranging from 20-25% to as high as 46-50%.
-From that perspective, the 2005 federal and Nova Scotia ratios of 39% may be considered in the mid-range of "acceptability."
+173 Indeed, GPI Atlantic has never advocated doing away with the GDP, but simply replacing its misuse as a measure of societal wellbeing and progress, for which the GDP was never intended and for which the Genuine Progress Index is a more accurate and comprehensive tool.
+In its more limited function as an agreement among economists and policy experts that continued growth in the level of debt relative to provincial GDP, as occurred in the 1980s and 1990s, is unsustainable, there is no consensus as to what the optimal ratio should be.174 For example, a poll of economists at a recent conference on Canada's debt indicated widely divergent opinions on optimal debt-to-GDP ratios, ranging from 20-25% to as high as 46-50%.175 From that perspective, the 2005 federal and Nova Scotia ratios of 39% may be considered in the mid-range of "acceptability."